July 2019 | Books & Links

 Autumn – Ali Smith

 I’m wary of hype and hyperbole, especially when it comes to authors who write zeitgeist and/or very experimental novels.
-Ali Smith’s first three installments of her Seasonal Quartet have all received rave reviews and appeared on many a ‘must read’ list in recent months so I’ve been aware of them but, knowing that her work is highly experimental, non-linear and stylised, I hadn’t felt compelled to check them out at the library.
+Ali Smith’s first three instalments of her Seasonal Quartet have all received rave reviews and appeared on many a ‘must read’ list in recent months so I’ve been aware of them but, knowing that her work is highly experimental, non-linear and stylised, I hadn’t felt compelled to check them out at the library.
 With a gap in my reading my curiosity eventually got the better of me, and I borrowed ‘Autumn’ promising myself that I’d keep an open mind.

 Ali Smith wrote ‘Autumn’ very quickly during the summer of 2016 following the UK’s referendum on EU membership and ‘Autumn’ is billed as the first ‘Brexit’ novel.
 With a split narrative that switches back and forth between Daniel, a 101 year old man dying in a care home and Elisabeth, a 32 year old academic who struck up a friendship with Daniel when she was a child, ‘Autumn’ is filled with reflections on life in contemporary Britain.
 While Brexit does come up, the novel isn’t really about Brexit.
 More than being a single issue novel, Ali Smith’s ‘Autumn’ describes the mood in the UK in the immediate aftermath of the vote, and the concerns and fixations of different communities and generations.

 There are long, stream of consciousness dream sections that I didn’t enjoy all that much, interspersed with beautiful, lyrical prose and razor sharp observations of everyday life in Britain.
 It’s these sections that I enjoyed the most, and for which I persisted through the parts of the story concerned with the life and work of Pauline Boty and Christine Keeler / the Profumo Affair which I didn’t find as interesting.
-I enjoyed ‘Autumn’ enough to pick up the next two installments of the series, too.
+I enjoyed ‘Autumn’ enough to pick up the next two instalments of the series, too.
 I’m glad I kept an open mind.

 The Vegetarian – Han Kang